GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 May you someday be carbon neutral.
+> 🥠 The road to riches is paved with homework.

 ### Where you can find me